 Hurtling through life unconsciously and looking forward to the big events like holidays and house moves only to find that they don’t quite make you feel fulfilled or happy either.

 This is where mindful parenting can make all the difference

 I'm talking about making meaningful choices and commitment to the way that you want to live your life as a parent.

-It’s easy to just do something because that’s the way you think it should be done or the ways things have always been done before.
+It’s easy to just do something because that’s the way you think it should be done or because it’s the way things have always been done before.
 Making conscious decisions and questioning the status quo is difficult.
-But also, far more fulfilling.
+But it’s also far more fulfilling.

 You’ll know you’re parenting mindfully when it feels right.

 Not because you or your child are always totally happy or because it feels easy.

 Some of the key aspects of mindful parenting I've been working on are;